redhat-openshift-ecosystem/community-operators-pipeline/docs/maintainer-documentation.md

 In rare cases, there is no other pipeline run triggered, please restart some pipeline runs with no flag inside square braces.

-### Placeholders to reserve an operator name for future PRs
-If a contributor needs to reserve an operator name, it is possible to open a PR with just a `ci.yaml` file in an operator directory.
-Pipeline supports such functionality and skipping tests and release.

 ### Verify index

 The `Verify index` job is checking count of versions for each operator between two internal indexes (tag, sha) and final productions.
 If the version count is not equal for all three indexes then the job fails and produces a list of failed operators.
 The following example shows that `bookkeeper-operator` and `zookeeper-operator` are not in sync.